ortexx/localizationjs/readme.md

   }
 };

-// add a dictionary for english language locale.addDict("en", dictonaryEN);
+// add the dictionary for english language locale.addDict("en", dictonaryEN);

-// add a dictionary for russian language locale.addDict("ru", dictonaryRU);
+// add the dictionary for russian language locale.addDict("ru", dictonaryRU);

-// current locale has priority locale.translate("header.title"); // >> Привет!
+// check the current locale has priority locale.translate("header.title"); // >> Привет!

 // current locale has not this translation, so take it from the default